liqi16/draft-li-sidrops-rpki-moasgroup/draft-li-sidrops-rpki-moasgroup.md

 --- abstract

-This document defines a "Signed MOAS Group", a Cryptographic Message Syntax (CMS) protected content type for use with the Resource Public Key Infrastructure (RPKI) to authenticate the collective announcement of IP prefixes by multiple Autonomous Systems (ASes).
-The Signed MOAS Group includes two parts: an IP prefix and a list of ASes authorized to announce the prefix.
+This document defines a "Signed MOAS Group", a Cryptographic Message Syntax (CMS) protected content type for use with the Resource Public Key Infrastructure (RPKI) to authenticate the collective announcement of IP prefixes by Multiple Origin Autonomous Systems (MOAS).
+The Signed MOAS Group includes two parts: an IP prefix and a list of Autonomous Systems (ASes) authorized to announce the prefix.
 At least one of these ASes SHOULD be authorized to announce the prefix by the prefix owner through a Route Origin Authorization (ROA).
-The IP prefix in the ROA must match the IP prefix in the Signed MOAS Group, and the ASN in the ROA must appear in the AS list.
-The validation of a Signed MOAS Group confirms that the authenticated AS and the listed ASes have collectively agreed to announce the prefix, ensuring that the announcement is legitimate, accurate, and consensually authorized.
+The IP prefix in the ROA must match the IP prefix in the Signed MOAS Group, and the AS number (ASN) in the ROA must appear in the AS list.
+The validation of a Signed MOAS Group confirms that the authorized ASes and other listed ASes have collectively agreed to announce the prefix, ensuring that the announcement is legitimate, accurate, and consensually authorized.

 --- middle